Description of how climate change factors have been taken into account in judgements and estimates

 Climate change

-In preparing the Consolidated Financial Statements the Directors have considered the potential impact of climate change, particularly in the context of the disclosures included in the 2024 Strategic Report that set out climate-related commitments, targets and the four pillars of the Rolls-Royce energy transition strategy which are:
+In preparing the Consolidated Financial Statements the Directors have considered the potential impact of climate change, particularly in the context of the disclosures included in the Strategic Report that set out climate-related commitments, targets and the pillars of the Rolls-Royce energy transition strategy which are:

-The climate change scenarios previously prepared to assess the viability of our business strategy, decarbonisation plans and approach to managing climate-related risk have continued to develop over the last year as set out in our Strategic Review.
+The climate change scenarios previously prepared to assess the viability of our business strategy, decarbonisation plans and approach to managing climate-related risk have continued to develop over the last year as set out in the Strategic Report.
 The scenarios are used to help assess the Group’s strategic resilience to climate change and the energy transition.
 Consideration is made of how each of them impacts: the life of assets; future revenue projections; future profitability; and whether additional costs may occur.
 There remains inherent uncertainty around how the scenarios will impact the Group.
 The Directors assess the assumptions on a regular basis to ensure that they are consistent with the risk management activities and the commitments made to investors and other stakeholders.

 Based on the Taskforce for Climate-related Financial Disclosures (TCFD) recommendations, the Group assesses the potential impact of climate-related risks which cover transition and physical risks and opportunities.
 The Group has identified four key transition risks (relating to changing customer demand, changes in cost due to carbon pricing, changes in cost due to commodity price changes and change in investment requirements) and three key physical risks (relating to facility disruption, supply chain disruption and impact on product performance) which may arise from the energy transition.
 The transition risks are the most likely to have an impact on the Consolidated Financial Statements, as exposure to physical risks will be greater in the longer term.

-The key sources of estimation uncertainty at the balance sheet date are set out on page 125 and the Directors have considered the impact of climate change on those estimates.
+The key sources of estimation uncertainty at the balance sheet date are set out on page 124 and the Directors have considered the impact of climate change on those estimates.
 The key assumptions used in this assessment are consistent with those used in the climate scenarios presented in the Strategic Review.
 A summary of the assessment is set out below.

 2 Commodity prices from the Oxford Economics, Global Climate Service and Databank